booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B1/README.md

 When including the certificate of the signing CA in the TLS handshake, we call it an intermediate certificate or chain certificate because it completes the chain of trust.

 __ATTENTION:__ Make sure you __NEVER NEVER NEVER__ put some intermediate certificate into some truststore!
-This would only help if you messed up your TLS handshake.
+This would only help if you messed up your TLS configuration.
 Of course it would work in the first place.
 But you will be in trouble later if the intermediate will be revoked or needs to be renewed (because it expires).
 All these well proven concepts will not work any longer.
 So please: __NEVER NEVER NEVER__ put some intermediate certificate into some truststore!
-Go ahead: Fix your config instead!!
+Go ahead: Fix your messed up config instead!!

 ## Steps